 - The annuity benefit increases changed to 0.00 percent for January 1, 2019 and 2020, with 1.00 percent payable thereafter.
-In addition, for retirements on or after July 1, 2024, the first benefit increase is delayed until the retiree reaches Normal Retirement Age (not applicable to Rule of 90 retirees, Rule of 62/30 retirees, disability benefit recipients, or survivors). - Interest credited on member contributions decreased from 4.0% to 3.0% prospectively, beginning July 1, 2018. - Lower early retirement factors will be phased in over a sixty-month period starting July 1, 2019. - Deferred augmentation was changed to 0.00% prospectively, effective July 1, 2019.
+In addition, for retirements on or after July 1, 2024, the first benefit increase is delayed until the retiree reaches Normal Retirement Age (not applicable to Rule of 90 retirees, Rule of 62/30 retirees, disability benefit recipients, or survivors). - Interest credited on member contributions decreased from 4.0 percent to 3.0 percent prospectively, beginning July 1, 2018.